MIJOTHY/FOR_FLUX_SAKE/README.md

 ### Step 1

-Ite, you'd better be on the react branch, so you can play along. `git checkout -b reactversion` and `git pull` if you haven't already.
-You should now have only react stuff.
+Ite, you'd better be on the react branch, so you can play along. __`git checkout -b reactversion`__ and __`git pull`__ if you haven't already.
+You should now have _only react stuff_.
 First things first, we need to make a __dispatcher__ so we can use it to dispatch actions.
 How do we do that?
-Go to your src folder, and create a folder called _dispatcher_.
-In there, let's make a file called _FruitDispatcher.js_, and that'll contain these two lines...
+Go to your src folder, and create a folder called _/dispatcher_.
+In there, let's make a file called `FruitDispatcher.js`, and that'll contain these two lines...
 ```js
 var Dispatcher = require("flux").Dispatcher;
 module.exports = new Dispatcher();
 ```
 And that's it.
 We've made our dispatcher.
+Isn't flux cool?
+The equals operators even line up without us trying. god thats fluxy.

 ### Step 1.1
 To the FruitFooter!